Hong Kong Heritage Museum

-Hong Kong Heritage Museum is a museum of history, art and culture in Sha Tin, Hong Kong, located beside the Shing Mun River.
+Hong Kong Heritage Museum is a public museum of history, art and culture in Sha Tin, Hong Kong, located beside the Shing Mun River.
 The museum opened on 16 December 2000.
 It is managed by the Leisure and Cultural Services Department of the Hong Kong Government.
 The six permanent exhibits and the original temporary exhibits were designed by design firm Reich+Petch along with Lord Cultural Resources.

 The museum building is the largest in Hong Kong, and can accommodate up to 6,000 visitors.

 Features

 The Museum has been designed to provide comprehensive exhibitions on history, art and culture.
 The Museum has a number of interactive exhibitions and programmes.
 It also houses a cafe and museum shop.

 There are six permanent exhibition galleries for the display of the museum's collections and six thematic galleries for temporary exhibitions.
 Permanent galleries include: